Bahir Dar Airport

+In August 2026, Prime Minister Abiy Ahmed inaugurated a new passenger terminal at the airport, describing it as the second-largest terminal in Ethiopia after the one at Bole International Airport.

 Facilities

 The Bahir Dar Airport sits at an elevation of 5976 ft above mean sea level.
 It has one runway designated 04/22, with an asphalt concrete surface measuring 3000 × 61 m.